Efficiency vs Effectiveness Framework: Audit Tasks

 There is more to explore

-For a broader view of task selection, explore the complete guide to prioritization methods.
-To layer urgency and importance on top of this framework, the Eisenhower Matrix tutorial pairs well.
-And for execution speed once you’ve locked in direction, see productivity strategies that cover systems for sustained output.
+To layer urgency and importance on top of this framework, the Eisenhower Matrix overview pairs well.
+And for execution speed once you have locked in direction, see productivity strategies that cover systems for sustained output.

 Related articles in this guide